Our Attorneys Can Fight Criminal Charges For Theft

 Defending you and your loved ones against criminal allegations

-Theft crimes in Tennessee and Kentucky run the full gamut of severity from low-level misdemeanors to felonies.
+Theft crimes in Tennessee run the full gamut of severity from low-level misdemeanors to felonies.
 Certain types of theft may even fall under federal jurisdiction.
 Even a minor theft charge can carry substantial consequences and be devastating to your reputation.
 We at the Kennedy Law Firm, PLLC appreciate the seriousness of these charges.
 If you or a loved one has been accused of theft, we understand what you are going through.
 You can count on our Clarksville attorneys to guide you through the storm and help you move on with your life as soon as possible.

 Theft crimes and penalties

-The crime of theft in Tennessee and Kentucky includes larceny, shoplifting, embezzlement, fraud, false pretenses and receiving stolen property.
+The crime of theft in Tennessee includes larceny, shoplifting, embezzlement, fraud, false pretenses and receiving stolen property.
 Essentially, all these criminal acts come down to a lone definition: knowingly and wrongfully appropriating something of value from another with the intent permanently to deprive the owner of that value.
 Tennessee law frowns upon thefts of property and services and assigns a penalty based on the value of the item wrongfully appropriated: